Loading

 If you are the victim of a hate crime

-Hate crimes are taken very seriously by authorities in Australia.
+Authorities in Australia take hate crimes very seriously.
 Contact police if you are the victim of a hate crime.

 • In an emergency or life-threatening situation, call Triple Zero (000) and ask for police.